TruGreen: History

-Father and son Paul and Richard Duke has ran a gardening center called the Duke Garden Centers. bt They alongside former garden center employee Thomas Grapner founded ChemLawn in 1969 in Troy, Ohio, and it became a large service provider in the 1970s.
-The Dukes had previously been sod farmers and had owned a gardening center.
+Father and son, Paul and Richard Duke, ran a gardening center called the Duke Garden Centers.
+They, alongside former garden center employee Thomas Grapner, founded ChemLawn in 1969 in Troy, Ohio, and it became a large service provider in the 1970s.

 A separate company called ChemGreen, considered to be the precursor to TruGreen, had been founded in 1973 in Michigan.
 ServiceMaster also bought ChemGreen in 1992, and rebranded the combination as "TruGreen ChemLawn" and then just as "TruGreen" in 2007, trying to distance the brand from negative perceptions about the intensive use of chemicals and convey a greater sense of environmental responsibility.

 The Dukes sold ChemLawn to Ecolab in 1987 for US$376 million, but Ecolab found it was unable to make the operation profitable, and it sold the business to ServiceMaster in 1992 for US$103 million.
-As part of ServiceMaster, the operational headquarters were moved soon after the acquisition to Memphis, Tennessee where ServiceMaster was headquartered at the time and where TruGreen remains headquartered today, from Columbus, Ohio, In 1997, Rollins, Inc. sold its Orkin lawn care brand to TruGreen.
+As part of ServiceMaster, the operational headquarters were moved soon after the acquisition to Memphis, Tennessee, where ServiceMaster was headquartered at the time and where TruGreen remains headquartered today, from Columbus, Ohio, In 1997, Rollins, Inc. sold its Orkin lawn care brand to TruGreen.
 TruGreen was then spun off as a separate company from ServiceMaster in January 2014.
 The private equity firm Clayton, Dubilier & Rice had majority ownership along with company management.

-Another lawn servicing company, Emerald Green Lawn Service, had been purchased in 1997 by the Scotts Miracle-Gro Company and rebranded in 1998 as Scotts LawnService.
-In April 2016, Scotts LawnService was merged with TruGreen to operate as a joint venture, with Scotts Miracle-Gro Company retaining partial ownership.
-The Scotts branded operation continued to operate within TruGreen as a subsidiary for some period of time.